thinkloop/todo-redux-state/README.md

 npm install todo-redux-state --save
 ```

-Or download the latest build of [todo-redux-state.js](build/todo-redux-state.js).
+Or include the latest build of [todo-redux-state.js](build/todo-redux-state.js) in your project.